Azzuarezh/peentar/README.md

 $ npm install
 $ npm start
 ```
-to see the running port, you can see the console in the command.
+to see the running port, you can see the logs in the console.

 ## Folder Structure